andrewcmyers/oodds/README.md

 ## oodds
 # Object-Oriented Design and Data Structures
-Andrew C. Myers and Dexter Kozen
+Andrew Myers and Dexter Kozen

 This online text is intended for a second-semester university-level computer science course focusing on object-oriented programming, software engineering,